Wagonteamster Book Order Click Here

 Bill

-Doc is a 17.2, 1750 pound, 8 year old dapple gray Percheron gelding.
-He originally came off an amish farm and had been used for the past few years for wagon rides, parades and for pulling at the fairs.
+Doc is nearly 18 hands high and weighs about a ton.
+He’s a 12 year old gray Percheron gelding.
+He originally came off an Amish farm and had been used in the years before I got him for wagon rides, parades and for pulling at the fairs.

 He’s willing, well minded and stands well.
 In conformation and attitude I can’t fault him at all.
 He’s good in the hold-back, picks up his feet well and has a kind eye.